Rules & Conduct

 Scoring

 Only one team scores in a frame.
 One point is given for each ball that is closer to the pallino than the closest ball of the opposing team.
-If at the end of any frame the closest ball of each team is equidistant from the pallino, no points are awarded to either team and the game resumes from the opposite end of the court with the same team tossing the pallino.
+If, at the end of a frame, the closest ball of each team is equidistant from the pallino, (mutually determined by captains) no points are awarded to either team, the game resumes from the opposite end of the court with the same team tossing the pallino.
+In the event that the 2nd closest balls are equidistant, only 1st position ball scores a point.

 Balls hitting the back wall

-A ball hitting the back board is dead and must be removed from play, unless it first hits the pallino or another ball, in which case all balls are live.
-If a thrown ball does not first touch the pallino or another ball but hits the back board and then strikes a stationary ball, that stationary ball shall be replaced to its approximate position.
-The rolled ball is removed from play.
+A ball hitting the back wall is dead and must be removed from play, unless it first hits the pallino or another ball, in which case all balls are considered live.
+Players on the non-playing side should monitor the back wall.
+If both teams observe and agree that the ball hit the wall, the ball is considered dead and is removed.
+In obvious cases, the ball should be removed before it bounces back and strikes a stationary ball.
+If it is not removed before hitting a stationary ball, that stationary ball will be replaced to its approximate position.
+Once the pallino is in play, it remains live even if it hits the back wall during the game.

 Once the pallino is in play, it remains live even if it hits the back board during the game.